MinexInd/Enchantment-Shifter/README.md

 - **Fair and Square**: The XP cost feels right—it’s based on vanilla anvil math, so it’s balanced but tweakable.
 - **Make It Your Own**: Want cheaper transfers?
 A flat XP rate?
 Or maybe a cap on how many enchantments move at once?
 Dive into the config file and set it up your way!
 - **Vanilla Vibes**: No new blocks, ores, or items—just plain old enchantment-switching goodness that slots right into Minecraft.
-- **Up to Date**: Crafted for Minecraft 1.20.1 on Fabric, ready for your next adventure.
+- **Up to Date**: Made for Minecraft Fabric Modloader, ready for your next adventure.
 - **Modpack Ready**: Throw this into any modpack you desire—just give a shoutout in the comments below!

 ## What It Does